 An Imagined Convergence

 Among the people coming and going at Fort Vancouver around that time was a young half-Scot, half-Chinook boy named Ranald MacDonald (1824-1894).
-His father, Archibald MacDonald, was a high-ranking employee of the Hudson’s Bay Company.
+His father, Archibald MacDonald (usually spelled McDonald), was a high-ranking employee of the Hudson's Bay Company.
 His mother was a daughter of Chinook chief Comcomly.
-The elder MacDonald educated the boy himself until he was about 10 years old.
+Ranald's father educated the boy himself until he was about 10 years old.
 Then, during the winter of 1833-1834, he enrolled him in the school at Fort Vancouver.

 Ranald MacDonald later became the first American to travel voluntarily to Japan.
 He entered the country illegally in 1848, after first booking passage on a whaling ship that he knew would pass through Japanese waters, and then rowing himself ashore in a small boat from the whaler.
 He was imprisoned for 10 months but allowed to teach English to a select group of students while awaiting deportation.
 When Commodore Matthew Perry (1794-1858) sailed into Tokyo Bay with his four “black ships” in 1853 and forced an end to the Seclusion Era, one of MacDonald’s former students helped negotiate the resulting trade agreements between Japan and the United States.